curvedspace/Permastead/README.md

 # Permastead
-Desktop software for managing a homestead using permaculture design.
+Local-first desktop software for managing a homestead using permaculture design.
 It features observations, actions, events and inventory as well as the ability to track your plantings and seed saving over time.
 WARNING: this is pre-alpha software and may have breaking changes yet to come.
 For a more detailed introduction to the application, check out the [wiki](https://github.com/curvedspace/Permastead/wiki).

 - Observations - these allow you to journal your observations on your property over time.
 - Actions - this is essentially a TODO list that helps keep track of what needs to be done.